Transition to Cyber Rover: Tips

 Choose a minimalistic lifestyle

 As you plan to spend months travelling, you’ll need to reconsider the way you approach your possessions.
-Most digital nomads stick to the concept of minimalism – it’s necessary to sacrifice your possession in favor of new, fresh impressions and experiences.
+Most hi-tech nomads stick to the concept of minimalism – it’s necessary to sacrifice your possession in favor of new, fresh impressions and experiences.
 Minimalism is a whole different mindset, as it assumes that you don’t need many possessions to feel happy and enjoy your life.

 If you are used to having many clothes and devices at hand, you might find it difficult at first to bring three T-shirts with you instead of ten.
 However, as soon as you realize that you need to abandon the lion’s share of your possessions to enjoy the trip in full, your perception is likely to change.
 Be very practical about the things you take with you and don’t grab lots of things simply because you are mentally attached to them or they remind you about something.
 If you think twice whether you need this particular piece of clothing or item with you, chances are you don’t need them at all.